Hand blown glass, sheet glass, leadcame

 Published by Stray Pages

-Glory is a forthcoming risograph photobooklet capturing the distinct intimacy of a working hotshop.
+Glory captures the distinct intimacy of a working hotshop.
 Shot on disposable cameras, the images linger on gesture – introducing chance and imperfection into the otherwise exacting practice of glassblowing.
-The resulting imagery distils fleeting moments of master practitioners in the flux of making, abstracting the tools and setting that typically function in a state of precision and control.
+The resulting imagery distills fleeting moments of master practitioners in the flux of making, abstracting the tools and setting that typically function in a state of precision and control.

 Molten Tongues